joysmith/c-/2 Intermediate.md

 // declaring variable on stack int entries =0;

+// Dynamic memory allocation
 while(true){
     cout << "Number: ";
     cin >> numbers[entries];

-    if(cin.fail()) break;
+    // cin.fail() return true that means that user entered something like string, letter etc that cant be converted into number, then break out of this loop if(cin.fail()) break;
     entries++;

 }

-for(int i=0; i<entries; i++)
+// print all numbers get from user stored in array for(int i=0; i<entries; i++)
     cout << numbers[i] << endl;